luciopaiva/caffeine-experiments/README.md

 ### When blocking is desired

-The first one is the simplest to visualize: if two requests for the same key arrive concurrently, the first one will trigger the mapping function, while the second one will block, waiting for the result of the mapping function call.
+The first one is the simplest to visualize: if two requests for the same key arrive concurrently, the first one will trigger the mapping function, while the second one will block, waiting for the result of the mapping function call of the first one.
 This is exactly what is seen when the test runs:

 ```
 22:27:52.070 [INFO] (Test worker) CaffeineTest: Starting...